Azure/AzOps/docs/wiki/AzOps-Contribution.md

 Import-Module ./src/AzOps.psd1 -Force
 Initialize-AzOpsEnvironment
 ```
-7. Now to Test the Pull, Below command will be used.
+7. To test the Pull, use the below command

 ```powershell
 Invoke-AzOpsPull